void-linux/void-linux.github.io/_posts/2023-07-20-infra-week-day-4.md

 for a given name can be changed and the traffic serviced by another mirror.
 This allows us to present the illusion that the mirrors don't go down when we perform longer maintenance at the cost of some complexity in the DNS layer.
-The mirrors don't just host sstatic content though.
+The mirrors don't just host static content though.
 We also serve the <https://man.voidlinux.org> site from the mirrors which involves a CGI executable and a collection of static man pages to be available.
-The nginx frontends on each mirror are configured to first seek out their local services, but if those are unavailable they will reach across Void's private network to finda n instance of the service that is up.
+The nginx frontends on each mirror are configured to first seek out their local services, but if those are unavailable they will reach across Void's private network to find an instance of the service that is up.

 This private network is a mesh of wireguard tunnels that span all our different machines and different providers.
 You can think of it like a multi-cloud VPC which enables us to ignore a lot of the complexity that would otherwise manifest when operating in a multi-cloud design pattern.
-Theprivate network also allows us to use distributed service instances while still fronting them trhough rlatively few points.
+The private network also allows us to use distributed service instances while still fronting them through relatively few points.
 This improves security because very few people and places need access to the certificates for voidlinux.org, as opposed to the certificates having to be present on every machine.